patrickfrey/mewa/doc/faq.md

 has to be determined by the method itself.
 Each method implementation has to calculate its ```self``` pointer from the base pointer passed.
 This could be the base pointer of the first class implementing the method.

-Because of this complications and the lack of insight about the usefulness of overriding methods, I did not implement it in the example **language1**.
+Because of these complications and the lack of insight about the usefulness of overriding methods, I did not implement it in the example **language1**.
-Another reason is the need of optimizations in the compiler front-end to eliminate virtual method calls.
+Another reason is the need for optimizations in the compiler front-end to eliminate virtual method calls.
+As _Mewa_ follows the paradigm of mapping the input to the intermediate language without or only few optimizations, language models with complicated optimizations needed in the front-end are not considered practical for _Mewa_.

 <a name="orderOfDefinition"/>